bane-labs/go-ethereum/privnet/README.md

    affect the network settings files (accounts, passwords, genesis settings, network ID and etc.).
 So that it's possible to start a fresh privnet with the same network settings, accounts and genesis block.

-   Network/chain identifier, node addresses, and passwords are stored in the file `privnet/config.json`.

 ## Commands in JavaScript console